seokhyun0303/Photorealistic-VR-Tour-with-3D-Gaussian-Splatting/README.md

 ### 🛒 1.
 IKEA URL Finder Backend (Interior / Shopping Scene)

 When the user takes a virtual photo in the interior shopping scene, this backend analyzes the captured image and returns the closest matching IKEA product.
-→ Backend code is already included inside the GitHub repository (shopping_script.zip) → The IKEA URL Finder backend requires a stable Internet connection to access the IKEA API and OpenAI API.
+→ Backend code is already included inside the GitHub repository (shopping_script.zip)
+→ The IKEA URL Finder backend requires a stable Internet connection to access the IKEA API and OpenAI API.
-Konkuk University Wi-Fi may block external API traffic, so if the backend does not respond, please switch to a different network (e.g., hotspot, home Wi-Fi).
+**Konkuk University Wi-Fi may block external API traffic**, so if the backend does not respond, please switch to a different network (e.g., hotspot, home Wi-Fi).

 🔧 How to Set Up the IKEA Backend